 Titanic Foundation has since extended its asset base to include the former Harland and Wolff Headquarters Building & Drawing Offices where the Titanic story began, the White Star line tender ship SS Nomadic, and three Harland and Wolff Steam Cranes.

 Titanic Foundation also has an interest in promoting and delivering Titanic Quarter as a maritime heritage destination and shared space for all of Belfast and Northern Ireland.

 Titanic Foundation is made up of an Executive team and a Board of Trustees.
-The small executive team comprises Chief Executive, Destination Manager, Finance Officer, Executive Secretary and Communications Assistant.
+The small executive team comprises Chief Executive, Destination Manager, Finance Officer, Business Support Executive and Communications Assistant.
 Our seven experienced, non-executive Trustees sit on the board on a voluntary basis.